eisental/BasicCircuits/README.md

 -------------
 * Make sure you have the core [RedstoneChips](http://eisental.github.com/RedstoneChips) plugin installed in your craftbukkit plugins folder.
 * Download [BasicCircuits-0.83.jar](https://github.com/downloads/eisental/BasicCircuits/BasicCircuits-0.83.jar).
-* Copy BasicCircuits-0.83.jar to the plugins folder of your craftbukkit installation, keeping its original filename.
+* Copy BasicCircuits-0.83.jar to the plugins folder of your craftbukkit installation.